Melissa Nirenberg, MD, PhD

 Project Title:

-Parkinson’s disease phenotype in Black and Hispanic veterans
+Parkinson’s disease phenotype in veterans with military toxin exposure

 Investigator Bio:

-Dr. Melissa J. Nirenberg is a Professor of Neurology at the Icahn School of Medicine at Mount Sinai, Co-Director of the VA Parkinson’s Disease Research, Education, and Clinical Center (PADRECC) Associated Site at the James J. Peters Veterans Affairs Medical Center, and Clinical Co-Director of the Neuropathology Brain Bank at Mount Sinai.
-Her clinical and research interests include non-motor features of Parkinson’s disease (PD); behavioral complications of dopaminergic therapy; clinical and neuropathological features of PD related to traumatic brain injury (TBI); and the care of racially and ethnically diverse veterans with PD and other movement disorders.
+Dr. Melissa J. Nirenberg is a Professor of Neurology at the Icahn School of Medicine at Mount Sinai, Co-Director of the VA Parkinson’s Disease Research, Education, and Clinical Center (PADRECC) Associated Site at the James J. Peters Veterans Affairs Medical Center.
+Her clinical and research interests include non-motor features of Parkinson’s disease (PD); behavioral complications of dopaminergic therapy; clinical and neuropathological features of PD related to traumatic brain injury (TBI); and the care of veterans with PD and other movement disorders.

 Dr. Nirenberg pursued her undergraduate education at Yale University, graduating magna cum laude with distinction in English.
-She was subsequently awarded a PhD in Neuroscience from Weill Cornell.
-She earned her medical degree from Weill Cornell, where she received awards for the highest achievement in the graduating class in both Medicine and Pediatrics.
+She was subsequently awarded an MD/PhD from Weill Cornell, with her PhD focused on the neuroanatomy of dopamine containing cells in the pathways affected in PD.
 After medical school, Dr. Nirenberg completed a residency in Neurology at the University of California, San Francisco, followed by a fellowship in Movement Disorders at Columbia University.
-In her prior faculty positions at Weill Cornell and NYU, she held academic leadership positions, including Associate Director of the Tri-Institutional MD-PhD Program at Weill Cornell and Associate Program Director of the NYU Neurology Residency program.
-In addition to the current APDA diversity grant, Dr. Nirenberg has been awarded a VA Merit grant to study TBI and parkinsonism.
-She is also the site Principal Investigator (PI) for the Veterans Parkinson’s Disease Genetics Initiative (Vet-PD) study, providing samples and data from racially and ethnically diverse patients for inclusion in the Global Parkinson’s Genetics Project.
+She is currently the site Principal Investigator (PI) for the Veterans Parkinson’s Disease Genetics Initiative (Vet-PD) study, contributing data and samples to the Global Parkinson’s Genetics Project (GP2).
+She is also Clinical Co-Director of the Neuropathology Brain Bank at Mount Sinai, studying post-mortem changes associated with PD in different populations.

 Objective:

-To identify the clinical features of PD in Black and Hispanic veterans.
+To identify the clinical features of PD in veterans with environmental exposures that are known PD risk factors.

 Background: